ihuaylupo/manning-smia/chapter5/README.md

 # Database
 You can find the database script as well in the docker directory.

+Remark: It should be described how to initialize the database.
+While there is a script which can be executed, it might not be clear for the reader how to do this.
+Please have a look at the docker-compose and database.sql file.
+Now it's properly working

 ## Contact

 I'd like you to send me an email on <illaryhs@gmail.com> about anything you'd want to say about this software.